utdata/icj-class/static-apps/static-01.md

 Because we are using `.njk` extensions on our Nunjucks files, Emmet doesn't work because it doesn't know we are still using HTML.
 We can update our User Prefences to do this:

 - Go to the Code > Preferences > Settings.
-- On the space with the sames "User settings" and "Workspace settings", there is a  `{}` to the right.
-Click on that and choose `open settings.json`.
+- On the Settings page at the top right, there is an icon that looks like a document with an arrow pointing to it.
+Click on it.

-You'll get two windows.
-On the left are all the default settings.
-You can search for different settings, and then copy them into the JavaScript array on the right and then override them.
+- That will open a file called `settings.json`.

-- Add the following inside the curly braces.
-If you already have items there, make sure this new one is set off with a comma.
+- Look first to see if you already have the code below.
+If now, add the following inside the curly braces, but make sure the item above it has a comma at the end.

 ```javascript
 {